Are You Struggling to Homeschool?

 I often created unit studies based on whatever the kids were interested in.
 The led to me being able to (easily) integrate math, history, science, reading and writing into the kids’ passions and interests.

 We have used Story of the World as the backbone to our homeschool for years.
 We read the chapter, do the map work, read at least a few of the suggested books for each chapter and do a project.
 Anytime a particular chapter really captured their interest, we stopped and studied that for as long they were interested; whether it is for weeks or months.
 Homeschooling meant there was no set timeframe for us to have to finish the book.
 We actually usually took two years to get through one volume.

 For 7-12th grades, we obviously required more formal schoolwork, but it still never took a full (six hour) school day.
 Homeschooling the way we do means that by the time our children are this age they know how to seek their passions and educate themselves.
 They have read hundreds if not thousands of books by the time they graduate.

 For math, we used a combination of Teaching Textbooks and have had the kids take Algebra and Geometry

 By this age teaching writing, simply meant teaching the basics.
 When you start formal grammar at age 12 or 13, they catch on quickly, within a matter of months.
 I used The Curious Case of the Misplaced Modifier and The Only Grammar Book You’ll Ever Need.
 With just this preparation every one of my children has been able to test into college-level English at age sixteen.

-For science, I had Adalia, Judah, and Tilly work through a Biology text designed for homeschoolers.
+For science, I had Iris, Judah, and Tilly work through a Biology text designed for homeschoolers.
 11th and 12th grade they were enrolled at our community college and took their classes there.